local-projects/putzer/README.md

 - Touches have a 50% chance of being a 'swipe' which moves a random distance according to the max swipe distance slider.

 ##### Motion
-- The overall motion can be purely random or swept horizontall or vertically with the total duration of that sweeping motion set with the slider below.
+- The overall motion can be purely random or any combination of:
+	- Swept horizontally or vertically across the screen and then starting back at the other side
+	- Oscillated horizontally or vertically creating wave patterns across the screen
+- Random motion or modifying it in just one direction allows you to create multiple random touches across the un-modified axis.
+- With both axis being modified only one touch is created per frame.

 ##### Dependencies
 - openFrameworks 0.9~ and ofxTuioWrapper.
 Just `git submodule init` and `git submodule update`.